This post may contain affiliate links. Read the full disclosure here.

 Ceramic pots: cons

-- Drainage holes – it’s more difficult to come by ceramic pots that come with drainage holes and they can be delicate, so it’ not easy to drill holes in them.
+- Drainage holes – it’s more difficult to come by ceramic pots that come with drainage holes and they can be delicate, so it’s not always easy to drill holes in them.

 - If you’re prone to overwatering your plants may suffer, since water can’t evaporate out of the walls of the pot

-- Similarly, air can’t get through the clay, so your roots may end up rotting due to lack of air flow.
+- Similarly, air can’t get through the clay, so your roots may end up rotting due to a lack of airflow.

 - Cheap – free with the plant you buy!
 Even the huge ones are pretty cheap